johnwcowan/r7rs-work/TerminalsCowan.md

 Attempts to get or set the terminal's font, which is named by a string.
-It is an error to set a font that is not either monowidth or (if it supports Asian wide characters) duowidth.
+It is an error to set a font that is neither monowidth nor (if it supports Asian wide characters) duowidth.

 `(term-fontsize `*t*`)`